mleduque/jmerry_jtweaks/jtweaks/readme-jtweaks.txt

 – Many form descriptions are updated to provide more accurate and complete information.

 This component comes in three versions: all forms, druid forms only, mage forms only.
 If you have another mod that alters shapeshifting, avoid using this component to alter any of the same forms that one did; this component's new descriptions may overwrite description changes from the other mod.
+Item-based shapeshifts, such as from the Cloak of the Wolf, are unchanged.

 – Wish Hardiness doesn't stack with itself
 Games: BG2EE, EET